SFULibrary/islandora_context/README.md

 This module provides the following Context conditions:

 * Collection membership: Define a set of collections; if the current object is a member of a collection in this set, the condition is triggered.
+* Content models: Define a set of content models; if the current object has any of the content models in this set, the condition is triggered.
 * Object namespace: Define a list of PID namespaces; if the current object's namespace is in this list, the condition is triggered.
 * Object relationships: Define a statement stored in RELS-EXT; if the current object's RELS-EXT contains the relationship, the condition is triggered.
 * Keywords in datastream: Define a DSID and a list of keywords; if any of the keywords in the list is found in the designated datastream, the condition is triggered.